Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Retail and Product Liability: Disputes over defective products, misrepresentation, or warranty issues.

-- Service Agreements: Issues related to contract breaches, service deficiencies, or misleading advertising by service providers such as contractors, salons, or repair services.
+- Service Agreements: Issues related to contract breaches, service deficiencies, or misleading advertising by service providers including local businesses.

 - Credit and Debt Collection: Conflicts arising from alleged unfair collections practices or disputed charges.